Dancer in the Dark: Plot

-In Washington state in 1964, Selma Ježková, a Czech immigrant, has moved to the United States with her 12-year-old son, Gene Ježek.
+In Washington State in 1964, Selma Ježková, a Czech immigrant, has moved to the United States with her 12-year-old son Gene Ježek.
 They live a life of poverty as Selma works at a factory with her good friend Kathy, whom she nicknames Cvalda.
 She rents a trailer home on the property of local police officer Bill Houston and his wife, Linda.
-She is romantically pursued by the shy but persistent Jeff, who also works at the factory.
+She is romantically pursued by the shy but persistent Jeff.

-Selma is gradually losing her vision due to a degenerative eye condition, but is saving money to pay for an operation that will prevent Gene from sharing her fate.
+Selma is gradually losing her vision due to a degenerative eye condition, but still is saving money to pay for an operation that will prevent Gene from sharing her fate.
 She also takes part in rehearsals for a production of The Sound of Music and accompanies Kathy to the local cinema, where together they watch Hollywood musicals, as Kathy describes them to her.

 In her day-to-day life, Selma slips into daydreams, imagining herself in a musical ("Cvalda").
-Jeff and Kathy begin to realize that Selma's vision is worse than they thought, and that she has been memorizing eye charts in order to pass vision tests and keep her job ("I've Seen it All").
+Jeff and Kathy begin to realize that Selma's vision is worse than they thought, and that she has been memorizing eye charts in order to pass vision tests and keep her job.
 Bill reveals to Selma that Linda's excessive spending has put the couple's house in danger of foreclosure by their bank.
-He has contemplated suicide, but cannot bring himself to carry out the act.
+He has contemplated suicide but cannot bring himself to carry out the act.
 Selma promises to keep his secret and confides in him about her advancing vision loss.
-Bill pretends to leave the trailer but stays, knowing that Selma cannot see him, and watches her hide her money in a tin.
+Bill pretends to leave, but watches Selma hide her money in a tin.

-The next day, Selma accidentally breaks a machine at the factory and is fired from her job.
-She returns home to add her last wages to the tin, but discovers it to be empty.
+The next day, Selma's boss Norman believes that her eye condition has deteriorated; he accepts her resignation and pays her final wages, but promises to re-hire her once her sight has improved.
+However, Kathy accuses him of firing her.
+Not willing to get her job back, Jeff tries to escort her home by car, but she walks home along a railroad bridge instead ("I've Seen It All").
+Opening the tin to add her money to it, Selma finds it empty.
 Realizing that Bill has robbed her, she goes to his house to confront him.
 Linda accuses Selma of trying to seduce her husband, explaining that Bill told her Selma wanted him for his money.
 Not wanting to reveal her knowledge of the impending foreclosure, Selma ignores Linda and confronts Bill about the theft.
 They fight over the money, with Bill drawing a gun only to be accidentally shot by Selma.